vwmoose/Atarim/README.md

 ### Installation Instructions

+The first step is to copy the `.env.example` and create your own `.env` file.

-Install the applications locally by running the following command:
+Next, install laravel locally by running the following command:
 ```
 composer install
 ```
-Now create the database and seed the user table with the atarim user:
+Now create the database and run the seeder that creates the user table with the single atarim user:
 ```
 php artisan migrate --seed
 ```
-And finally run the install command to create your new api authentication token
+And finally run the install command to create your new api authentication token.
+Please make sure you take note of the token returned by the command.
 ```
 php artisan install:api
 ```
 ### API Token based authentication
-This API implememnts an `Authorization` header to restrict access to authorised users.
-Please ensure that all requests made to the api endpoints include the your api token generated in the last step of the installation instructions.
+This API implememnts a simple authorisation token approach which is implemented by an `Authorization` header which restricts access to authorised users only.
+Please ensure that all requests made to the api endpoints include your api token that you generated in the last step of the installation instructions.
+Simply add the Authorization header as per the example below
 ```
 Authorization: Bearer ********
 ```

+### Postman
+I have included a Postman collection to help when configuring Postman to making requests to test the endpoints.
+It can be found in the root of this project.